gvSIGAssociation/gvnix/addon-dynamic-configuration/docs/td-addon-dynamic-configuration.rst

 Introduction
 ============

-Dynamic configuration is a system as Profiles on Maven ant Ant build systems to manage diferent variables values by environment.
+Dynamic configuration is a profiles management system as Maven or Ant build to manage diferent variable values by environment.

 Requirements
 ============